You can opt-out from either of these at any time

 With fat bikes, you can bike all year long.
 The only thing you have to think about is what you are wearing.
 If it’s already cold outside remember it will be even colder going 12 kph so be sure to dress appropriately.

 Fat bikes are essentially mountain bikes with fat tires.
 The bikes behave like mountain bikes, and you can ride them just about anywhere.
 They are even great for beginners and allow you to ride all the designated mountain bike trails in Saskatchewan in the winter.
-Our favourite fat biking trails in Saskatchewan are the Grey Owl’s Cabin Trail in Prince Albert National Park, Green lake loop and the trails at the Blue Mountain Adventure Park.
+Our favourite fat biking trails in Saskatchewan are the are the Grey Owl’s Cabin Trail in Prince Albert National Park, the Green Lake loop in Duck Mountain Provincial Park and the trails at the Blue Mountain Adventure Park.

 Due to its growth in popularity, you can now get a fat bike for anyone, big or small with a large or small budget because they have bikes made with aluminium, carbon, titanium, bamboo or steel.